ETS-ReactNative3/kryptocoin/README.md

 <p>

   Kryptocoin tell us about cryptocurrency prices, very similar to the application available on the market `coinMakertCap`, The API used was Coin Gecko.
-On the home are shown several cryptocurrencies and their respective details such as name, price, market value, etc. By clicking on any of them, you are directed to more specific details of that currency, in addition to the name and value, we also have an animated and minimalistic chart (rainbow-me/react-native-animated-charts library) showing price variations in 24h, 7d intervals , 30d and 1 year.
+On the home are shown several cryptocurrencies and their respective details such as name, price, market value, etc. By clicking on any of them, you are directed to more specific details of that currency, in addition to the name and value, we also have an animated and minimalistic chart (rainbow-me/react-native-animated-charts library) showing price variations in 24h, 7d , 30d and 1 year intervals.
 </p>

 ### Portfolio Screen